Riturajsen/Chat.io/README.md

 #####################################################
 then launch the code in any code editor.(VS Code)

-Open terminal Navigate to the project and then Run a comand
+Open terminal Navigate to the project and then Run a command

 ####################################################